-Prerequisite: CON 223.

-CON 226 CONCRETE TROUBLESHOOTING & REPAIR

-construction procedures.
 Prerequisite: CON 221.
 Corequisite: CON 222.

 CON 227 CONSTRUCTION INSPECTION

-Covers inspection procedures required in the construction industry with main emphasis on concrete related materials and procedures.
-Building codes, specifications, reporting procedures and contract requirements will be covered in detail.
-Prerequisite: CON 124 or permission of instructor.

 CON 231 CONCRETE PROJECT LAB

-Provides the opportunity for individual research and experimentation.
-Students are encouraged to pursue research in areas of interest that are not included in regular classes.
+research in areas of interest that are not included in regular classes.
 Results of project labs are shared with other students, thereby increasing their values.
 The course is taken during the sophomore year with hours arranged.
 Each student is assigned an instructor in the field of his/her technical specialty.
 Prerequisite: Sophomore standing.

 CON 232 CONCRETE PROJECT LAB

 CON 271 CONCRETE PIPE TECHNOLOGY

-Course covers aggregate grading and blending, cementitious materials and the methods of curing used in the manufacturing concrete pipe.
-Concrete pipe specifications, testing methods required and the multiple use of the end product are also covered Lab testing of raw materials and pipe will be completed.
+Normally Offered: On Demand Course covers aggregate grading and blending, cementitious materials and the methods of curing used in the manufacturing of concrete pipe.
+Concrete pipe specifications, testing methods required and the multiple use of the end product are also covered.
+Lab testing of raw materials and pipe will be completed.

 CONSTRUCTION

 CST 101 CONSTRUCTION TECHNOLOGY I

-This course is a study of the principles of Construction Technology.
-This course applies the concepts of Modern Carpentry engineering and technology utilizing the framework of Green and Sustainability to Residential Construction.
+Normally Offered: This course is a study of the principles of Construction Technology.
+This course applies the concepts of Modern Carpentry, engineering and technology utilizing the framework of Green and Sustainability to Residential Construction.

 CST 102 CONSTRUCTION TECHNOLOGY II

-This course is a continuation of Construction Technology I. It is the study of the principles of Construction Technology.
-This cours applies the concepts of Modern Carpentry, engineering and technology utilizing the framework of Green and Sustainability to Residential Construction.
+Normally Offered: This course is a continuation of Construction Technology I. It is the study of the principles of Construction Technology.
+This course applies the concepts of Modern Carpentry, engineering and technology utilizing the framework of Green and Sustainability to Residential Construction.

 CST 112 BUILDING CONSTRUCTION ANALYSIS

-Studies construction designs and methods.
-Materials and methods of construction in the categories of wood, steel and concret are covered individually to show the capabilities of each.
+Normally Offered: SP Studies construction designs and methods.
+Materials and methods of construction in the categories of wood steel and concrete are covered individually to show the capabilities of each.

+CST 151 CONSTRUCTION SUMMER CO-OP

+Normally Offered: SUM Gives the student opportunity to gain "on-the-job" experience with summer employment in a construction firm or related business during the interval between the freshman and sophomore years.